andyhsu10/2023-rise-ds-nostr-assignment/README.md

 I forgot to check the test cases listed on the Notion page, so the aggregator only meets the requirements of the assignment.
 I will try to fix this in the following days.

+### Phase 5

+Please provide a short writeup of why you chose these metrics, answering the following questions:

+1. Why did you choose these 5 metrics?

+2. What kind of errors or issues do you expect them to help you monitor?

+3. If you had more time, what other tools would you use or metrics would you instrument and why?

 ## References

 - [nbd-wtf/go-nostr](https://github.com/nbd-wtf/go-nostr)